Drake surprises students at Miami Senior High, University of Miami

-MIAMI (WSVN) - Students across the 305 are getting quite a superstar surprise!
+MIAMI (WSVN) - Students across the 305 got quite a superstar surprise!

 Hip-hop star Drake visited Miami Senior High School Monday afternoon, filming a video for his single “God’s Plan.”